Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 *Heroin chic* is called this way
 Because I am so fucking hooked to it,
-The sublime is never enough,
+The sublime is never enough
 Like it could not stand itself either,

 <!-- block -->